Scissorsafe is a unique anchorage system designed to prevent falls from height when used as part of a fall arrest our work restraint system.

 The process checks that the product meets the appropriate safety and performance standards and that procedures are in place to ensure that the product is manufactured to consistent quality standards.

 A Fall Arrest System provides freedom of movement for workers to conduct their duties, but in doing so it allows them to reach he point where a fall could occur.
 If this happens the fall will be arrested.

-A Temporary Work Restraint System will restrict the workers movement within a safe working zone, preventing them from reaching the fall hard providing a high level of safety for workers when operating in areas with unprotected fall hazards and leading edges.
+A Temporary Work Restraint System will restrict the workers movement within a safe working zone, preventing them from reaching the fall hazard and so providing a high level of safety for workers when operating in areas with unprotected leading edges.

 Scissorsafe Anchorage points for fall protection consists of two expendable parts, Fixing Disk and Tee Mould collectively termed Void Former because they form a shaped void in hardened concrete which allow the reusable anchorage tool to fit into.